JD-Kelly/bank_tech_test/README.md

 # Bank Account

+The aim of this programme was to allow users to:

-* Make deposits and withdraw
+* Make deposits and withdraw from their bank account
-* Show account statement (date, amount, balance)
+* Show the account statement highlighting the date, amount either deposited or withdrawn and the balance

 # Criteria
 * Given a client makes a deposit of 1000 on 10-01-2012